MIT Plasma Science and Fusion Center

 The Plasma Science and Fusion Center (PSFC) at the Massachusetts Institute of Technology (MIT) is a university research center for the study of plasmas, fusion science and technology.
+It has more than 250 researchers, staff, and students across 7 labs, and is one of MIT's largest research labs.

 It was originally founded in 1976 as the Plasma Fusion Center (PFC) at the request and with the collaboration of the U.S. Department of Energy.
 The original grant was for construction and operation of a tokamak reactor Alcator A, the first in a series of small, high-field tokamaks, followed by Alcator C (1978) and Alcator C-Mod (1993).

 MIT's most recent tokamak, Alcator C-Mod, ran from 1993 to 2016.
 In 2016, the project pressure reached 2.05 atmospheres—a 15 percent jump over the previous record of 1.77 atmospheres with a plasma temperature of 35 million degrees C, sustaining fusion for 2 seconds, yielding 600 trillion fusion reactions.
 The run involved a 5.7 tesla magnetic field.
 It reached this milestone on its final day of operation.